 Requirements when using VARK in research

 Because VARK was created to help learners, it is vital that your participants find out what their VARK preference is (not just their total scores for V, A, R, and K), and that they can access the VARK Helpsheets.
 The best way for this to be achieved is to purchase a VARK Subscription site.
 Participants will be able to fill in the questionnaire online at a special site, find out their VARK preference, and access the Helpsheets.
 Their results will be saved and ready for the researcher to access.
-An appropriate VARK Subscription site will depend on whether or not you are at an educational institution and the numbers of participants in your research program.
-Subscription site for an Individual Teacher, Subscription site for Educational Institutions, Small Trainer membership, Business membership.

 Because VARK was designed to help students and trainees we have two important requirements for researchers:

 - And, direct your participants to the VARK website so that they can find out their VARK preference and access the VARK Helpsheets.
 That heightens metacognition and allows them to improve their strategies for learning.